Book Now

 Favourite Ferry

-Start the morning off right with a quick jaunt across False Creek on Vancouver’s Aquabus.
-Used by locals and visitors alike, the cheerful and colourful little tug boats take passengers to and fro along False Creek between eight stops dotted along the waterway.
+Start the morning off right with one of our favourite Vancouver water activities.
+Take a quick jaunt across False Creek on Vancouver’s Aquabus.
+Used by locals and visitors alike, these colourful little tug boats take passengers to and fro along False Creek.
+There are eight stops dotted along the waterway.
 Grab a coffee at Granville Island or wander the shops in the Yaletown and Olympic Village neighbourhoods.

 Rent a Boat

 From Granville Island, it’s easy to rent a boat and start exploring False Creek and Burrard Inlet yourself!
-Granville Island Boat Rentals has a number of craft that can be taken out, even if you don’t have a boat license.
+Granville Island Boat Rentals has a number of craft that can be taken out without a boat license.
 Or venture further afield to explore seal colonies, waterfalls, Bowen Island, and Howe Sound.
 They’ll give you instructions on how to get there, and even where to stop for snacks and lunch!

 Quaint Quay

 Some of the best local shopping on Vancouver’s North Shore can be found at Lonsdale Quay.
-This waterfront market is filled with fresh produce, local artisan goods, restaurants, and plenty of activities to keep the kids occupied.
-Even better, it’s easily accessed via the SeaBus, a commuter ferry that takes you from downtown Vancouver directly to Lonsdale Quay in only 12 minutes.
-The ferry passes through the Burrard Inlet and zips among the freighters, tug boats, float planes, helicopters, and the occasional cruise ship.
+This waterfront market is filled with fresh produce, local artisan goods, restaurants, and plenty to keep the kids occupied.
+It’s easily accessed via the SeaBus, a commuter ferry taking you from downtown Vancouver to Lonsdale Quay in 12 minutes.
+The ferry passes through the Burrard Inlet and zips among the freighters, tug boats, float planes, and the occasional cruise ship.
 At the end of your day, enjoy dinner at nearby Tap & Barrel.
-Try a local craft brew from one of the largest selections of BC beers on tap, boasting 36 local options!
+Try a local craft brew from one of the largest selections of BC beers on tap, boasting 22 local options!
 The popular patio offers unobstructed views of the water and the downtown Vancouver skyline.

 SUNDAY